chungusg/hotlink-archive-template/README.md

 <br/>

-**5. Create a Pages (or Workers) project and link it to your Github repository**
+**5. Create a Pages project and link it to your Github repository**

 Your Pages project will create the front end of the site where the images will be displayed.
 You will be able to link those images to other platforms like AO3.

-You can create either a Workers or Pages project by going to Add > Pages (or Workers). **Name your project WISELY!
+You can create a Pages project by going to Add > Pages. **Name your project WISELY!
 This name will be your site's URL.**

-Workers vs. Pages

-- Workers is subsuming Pages on Cloudflare and now has all the same static hosting capabilities, in addition to its original server-side processing services.
-If you'd like to, [read more about this.](https://blog.cloudflare.com/pages-and-workers-are-converging-into-one-experience/#more-on-the-why)

-- While Workers has similar capabilities, **I recommend Pages for this project**.
-Pages has the added bonus of a cleaner URL if you do not have your own domain: “MySite.pages.dev” in Pages vs Workers' “MySite.username.workers.dev”

 You will be prompted to import an existing Git repository.
 You will need to give it access to your Github to do this.